 Viva Energy is seeking approval to develop a gas terminal at the Geelong Refinery.
-The Gas Terminal would bring natural gas from various locations in Australia and overseas, to meet the projected gas shortage in south-east Australia.
+The Gas Terminal would provide the infrastructure to bring natural gas from various locations in Australia and overseas to meet the projected gas shortage in south-east Australia.

 The Gas Terminal would require a Floating Gas Terminal, an extension to Refinery Pier, a Treatment Facility and a new pipeline.

-The project is working towards delivering first gas in 2024.
-This is subject to the relevant regulatory and Board approvals.
+The project is subject to the relevant regulatory and Board approvals.

 Artist's depiction of the proposed Gas Terminal showing the various elements of the facility